 This may seem a bit overwhelming because there is a lot of math and scenarios to plan for.
 However, most tax software programs allow you to calculate the difference in taxes you'd pay under both married filing jointly and married filing separately.
 If you utilize an accountant to help with your taxes, they should also be able to provide you with the differences as well.

-Then, you can look at your Federal loan repayment options on the Department of Education Repayment Estimator.
+Then, you can look at your Federal loan repayment options on the Department of Education Loan Simulator.

 Finally, you just add up the costs.
 You can use the chart above as a guide to see how your tax and student loan payments would add up, and see which way to file your taxes saves you the most money in total.

-Depending on your tax situation and student loan amount, it could save you money to file your taxes married filing separately so that you can qualify for IBR or PAYE and save on your student loans.
+Depending on your tax situation and student loan amount, it could save you money to file your taxes married filing separately so that you can qualify for IBR, PAYE, or SAVE and save on your student loans.
 However, you have to remember that you'll pay more in taxes, so it's important to do the math and see what scenario makes the most sense for you.